May 18, 2024

 Career Opportunities

 In the WRTC major, students learn the kinds of research, analytical and reasoning skills that will allow them to become successful professionals in a wide range of fields.
-WRTC graduates can expect career opportunities in writing, editing or production positions with a variety of business, educational or industry employers, including the computer hardware and software industry, law firms, journalism, health care providers, pharmaceutical manufacturers, education, engineering companies, publishing houses, environmental organizations, not-for-profit or political organizations, and technical translation groups of multinational corporations.
+WRTC graduates can expect career opportunities in writing, editing or production positions with a variety of business, educational or industry employers, including the computer hardware and software industry, law firms, journalism outlets, publishing houses, marketing companies, health care providers, pharmaceutical manufacturers, education, engineering companies, environmental organizations, not-for-profit and political organizations, and writing consultant groups.
 WRTC graduates also choose to further their studies in MA, MS, MBA, MFA, PhD and law school programs.

 Internships

 The WRTC internship is a requirement for all B.A. and B.S. students.
-It allows students to utilize preparation from their WRTC coursework to design, write, edit and produce professional documents for internship providers in academia, business, industry and government.
+It allows students to apply content knowledge and skills acquired in their WRTC coursework in a professional context to design, write, edit and produce documents for internship providers in academia, business, industry and government.
 Information about internships may be obtained through the WRTC website.

 RhetTech Journal